Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Simulations

 Figure \ref{fig:psim2_graphs} shows the estimated $\widehat{\beta}_1(t)$ for each of $500$ Monte Carlo samples.
 The average of the empirical variance of the pQIF estimates in Figure~\ref{fig:psim2_graphs}~(b) is 0.0843, which is notably higher than the empirical variability of the SCM estimates in Figure~\ref{fig:psim2_graphs}~(a) (0.0788).
 Empirical $95\%$ confidence interval coverage (CP) of $\eta$ averaged over the 500 Monte Carlo samples is $96\%$ for SCM and $95\%$ for pQIF, whereas the average CP across all $\bgamma$ using SCM is $94\%$.
 There is no comparable measure for the $\bgamma$ using pQIF since the model is misspecified.
 The average pointwise CP of ${\beta}_1(t)$ across the domain is $95\%$ for SCM and $86\%$ for pQIF.
 The drop in coverage for pQIF may be explained in part due to model misspecification.
-However, with additional knot selection and penalization, it is plausible pQIF could have achieved equivalent coverage at the expense of greater computational burden and lower degrees of freedom.
+It is possible pQIF could have achieved equivalent coverage with additional knot selection and penalization at the expense of greater computational burden and lower degrees of freedom.
 Both parallelization schemas for SCM require five computing nodes.
 Using schema (i) takes $1.57(\mbox{sd}=0.09)$ seconds, and using schema (ii) takes $1.72(0.09)$ seconds.
 The pQIF average computation time of $304(156)$ seconds demonstrates how SCM offers a drastic reduction in the computation time even for relatively small $M_i=100$.
+The SCM estimator is nearly 200 times faster than the NDA.
+We cannot overstate the computational scalability of our approach in this practical setting.
 The undertaking of a knot selection procedure to achieve equivalent coverage would increase the computational burden of pQIF, further illustrating the computational superiority of SCM.
-Given the dramatic increase in computational burden of NDAs for this simulation, we do not consider comparison to a NDA in subsequent simulations.